zdravkov/kendo-docs/api/wrappers/jsp/sparkline/seriesitem.md

 ### kendo:sparkline-seriesItem-highlight

-Configures the appearance of highlighted points.** Applicable to pie series. **
+Configures the appearance of highlighted points.

 More documentation is available at [kendo:sparkline-seriesItem-highlight](sparkline/seriesitem-highlight).